+• Charles City County will operate under the following COVID-19 guidelines for the 2021-22 indoor sports season until further notice:

-- o Charles City County will follow the latest CDC guidelines. - All All parties entering the building must have a mask on during times of high risk. - Athletes During times of high risk, athletes may remove masks when actively participating in an activity.
-During times of high risk, when athletes are sitting on the sideline, they must have a mask on unless they are drinking water or trying to get air. - Coaches During high risk, coaches are to keep masks on when coaching.
-They may remove it when trying to get air. - Spectators All spectators entering the building must keep their masks on during high risk.
+All - All parties entering the building must have a mask on.

+Athletes - Athletes may remove masks when actively participating in an activity.
+When athletes are sitting on the sideline, they must have a mask on unless they are drinking water or trying to get air.

+Coaches - Coaches are to keep masks on when coaching.
+They may remove it when trying to get air.

+Spectators - All spectators entering the building must keep their masks on at all times.
+Our concession stand will be in the cafeteria this year and all food must be eaten at a table in the cafeteria.
+No food or drink will be allowed inside the gymnasium.
+Social distancing is encouraged inside the gymnasium.